brandonDeen/javaDojo/README.md

 - Routing – An Angular router is responsible for interpreting a browser URL as an instruction to navigate to a client-generated view.
 The router is bound to links on a page to tell Angular to navigate the application view when a user clicks on it.
 - Services – A very broad category, a service can be anything ranging from a value and function to a feature that is required by an Angular app.
 Technically, a service is a class with a well-defined purpose.
 - Template – Each component’s view is associated with its companion template.
 A template in Angular is a form of HTML tags that lets Angular know that how it is meant to render the component.
-- lifecycle hooks: ngOnChanges, ngOnInit, etc
+- lifecycle hooks:
+  - ngOnChanges
+  - ngOnInit
+  - ???
 - directives: functions that are executed by angular compiler when the found in the DOM
   - attribute (ngClass, ngStyle), structural(\*ngIf, \*ngFor), or custom.
 - promises: always asynchronous, eager, executes immediately when called, provide a single value